Fr\'echet Means in Infinite Dimensions: Weak Convergence

 \begin{definition} For a metric space $(X,d)$, a convergence $w$ on $X$ is called a \textit{weak convergence for $(X,d)$} if it satisfies the following conditions: \begin{enumerate} \item[(W1)] If $\{x_n\}_{n\in\N}$ and $y$ in $X$ satisfy $\sup_{n\in\N}d(x_n,y)<\infty$, then there exists a subsequence $\{n_k\}_{k\in\N}$ and a point $x\in X$ satisfying $x_{n_k}\to x$ in $w$. \item[(W2)] If $\{x_n\}_{n\in\N}$ and $x$ in $X$ satisfy $x_n\to x$ in $w$, then for all $y\in X$ we have $d(x,y)\le \liminf_{n\in\N}d(x_n,y)$. \item[(W3)] If $\{x_n\}_{n\in\N}$ and $x$ in $X$ satisfy $x_n\to x$ in $w$ and satisfy $d(x_n,y)\to d(x,y)$ for some $y\in X$, then we have $x_n\to x$ in $d$. \end{enumerate} We say that $(X,d)$ \textit{admits a weak convergence} if there exists a weak convergence $w$ for $(X,d)$. \end{definition}

 The upshot of this work is that the existence of weak convergence is actually a geometric property of a metric space which ensures that its Fr\'echet means are well-behaved.
-We note that conditions similar to (but slightly different than) the above have appeared in previous works on $k$-means clustering \cite{Lember, Thorpe}, and in limit theorems for Wasserstein barycenters \cite{WassersteinBarycenter}.
+We note that conditions similar to (but slightly different than) the above have appeared in previous works on gradient flows in metric spaces \cite[Section~2.1]{AmbrosioGigliSavare} and $k$-means clustering in certain Banach spaces \cite{Thorpe}.
 Before we get into the details of the main results, let us give some remarks about Definition~\ref{def:weak-like}.
 Throughout these remarks, let $(X,d)$ denote a metric space and $w$ a weak convergence for $(X,d)$.

 First, we note that the term ``weak'' is meant to be suggestive of the fact that there exist many examples of weak convergences connected to the usual notions of weak topology in functional analysis and in probability.
 While we will explain this in detail in Subsection~\ref{subsec:ex}, the reader can see Table~\ref{tab:weak-like} for some concrete examples: Heine-Borel metric spaces with their metric convergence, uniformly convex Banach spaces with their weak topology, Hadamard spaces with Jost's weak convergence, and the Wasserstein space with the topology of weak convergence of measures.